 – Alie Valérie

-Calia therefore also offers Virtual Cuddle Therapy Sessions for those who want to learn more about touch and how to respect their own consent, without having to go to Calia.
+Calia therefore also offers Virtual Sessions for those who want to learn more about touch and how to respect their own consent, without having to go to Calia.
 For more information or to book a session, visit the Virtual Sessions page (These sessions are not intended to make “virtual cuddles”, but to talk).

 Collaboration with psychotherapy